 Being able to present online is an essential skill. learn from our experts how to prepare, deliver with confidence and maintain your audience engagement.

 Procrastination can sabotage our efforts to do our best work and it often occurs at times when we need it least.
-This one-hour seminar will help you understand why you procrastinate and learn practical strategies for overcoming the tendency to procrastinate.
+This interactive seminar will help you understand why you procrastinate and learn practical strategies for overcoming the tendency.
 You will learn how to prioritise and motivate yourself to quell the temptation to procrastinate!

 Do you find it difficult to raise sensitive issues sometimes? – possibly with other students who have different views than you do, maybe with friends or family, maybe with project teams or even with your supervisor.
 Or maybe you find it easy to raise issues, however the conversation doesn’t always go as you had hoped.
 Being appropriately assertive and having courageous conversations are important life skills.
 This one-hour interactive webinar will give you some tools to engage in these tricky conversations with more confidence and ease, making a positive impact and developing adult relationships.

 An introduction to the fundamental aspects of essay writing, relevant for all disciplines.

 Resilience is a fundamental life skill that enables us not only to bounce back from difficult situations but, even more, to learn from them and develop confidence to approach future situations more skilfully and with less personal wear and tear.
 This workshop will help you develop the skills of resilience, especially when facing disappointing or negative situations and feedback.
 You will also become more confident to express your feelings and thoughts to others.
 We will look at both practical strategies for resilience in daily life and the emotional and cognitive aspects of resilience.